-Careful assessment of the extent (severity and staging) of cardiac failure and the is important and should be recorded to enable the likelihood and speed of progression to be predicted.
-For those patients presenting acutely the clinical profile provides a treatment strategy.
+Careful assessment of the extent (severity and staging) of cardiac failure and is important and should be recorded to enable the likelihood and speed of progression to be predicted.
+For those patients presenting acutely the clinical profile determines the treatment strategy.
 Heart failure symptoms and stages are classified in the tables below.

 Investigations should be directed to assessing the underlying cause of heart failure and documenting its severity and response to treatment accurately.

 Classification & Staging

 |I||No limitations of physical activity||No limitations or symptoms|

 |II||May experience fatigue, palpitations, dyspnoea or angina during moderate exercise, but not at rest|

 |III||Symptoms with minimal exertion that interfere with normal daily activity||Infants with growth failure and marked tachypnoea or diaphoresis on feeding, older children with marked dyspnoea on exertion|

 Unable to carry out physical activity as have HF at rest that worsens with any activity